Encyclopedia of Hinduism

 Encyclopedia of Hinduism, 1st ed., 2012, is a comprehensive, multi-volume, English language encyclopedia of Hinduism, comprising Sanātana Dharma, a Sanskrit phrase, meaning "the eternal law", or the "eternal way", that is used to refer to Hinduism, Buddhism, Jainism and Sikhism.
 It is a 7,184 page, 11-volume publication with full-color illustrations of temples, places, thinkers, rituals and festivals.
-Encyclopedia of Hinduism is an inspiration and dream project of Swami Chidanand Saraswati, President of Parmarth Niketan and India Heritage Research Foundation.
-Under preparation for 25 years, it has been edited by Dr. Kapil Kapoor with contribution from over 2000 scholars.
+Encyclopedia of Hinduism is an inspiration and dream project of Chidanand Saraswati, President of Parmarth Niketan and India Heritage Research Foundation.
+Under preparation for 25 years, it has been edited by Kapil Kapoor with contribution from over 2000 scholars.

-The encyclopaedia provides conceptual perspective and a general understanding of the different facets of Hinduism.
+The encyclopedia provides conceptual perspective and a general understanding of the different facets of Hinduism.
 It does not confine itself to religion alone, and has in it entries on art, history, language, literature, philosophy, polity, sciences, and women's studies.
 The editorial introduction records: